honeyhiveai/realign/docs/TUTORIALS.md

 LLMs have great language and reasoning skills, and so we can use them to evaluate the responses of another LLM.

 We can use Realign's `llm_rating_json` evaluator, which is already implemented for you.
-You can check out its configuration [here](#TODO).
+You can check out its configuration [here](../src/realign/defaults.yaml) and implementation [here](../src/realign/evallib/llm.py).
 TL;DR: it uses the criteria to evaluate the messages, repeats it 3 times and aggregates the scores and explanations.

 ```yaml
 tweet_judge: